Midwest Christian College

-Midwest Christian College was a private, Christian college established in 1946 in Oklahoma City.
+Midwest Christian College was a private, Christian college established in 1946 in Oklahoma City, United States.
 During its first year, it enrolled thirty-three students.
-After peaking in the 1970s and '80s, it experienced a period of declining enrollment and financial difficulty.
-It merged in 1985 with Ozark Bible College of Joplin, Missouri to form Ozark Christian College.
+After peaking in the 1970s and 1980s, it experienced a period of declining enrollment and financial difficulty.

+When it opened in 1946, it was based in two apartment buildings at NW 26 and McKinley.
+The college opened a new campus in northeast Oklahoma City (at NE 63 and Kelley) in 1955.
+The enrollment was 90 students in 1962.

+It merged in 1985 with Ozark Bible College of Joplin, Missouri, to form Ozark Christian College.

+At the time of closure, the school had 83 students on a 35 acre campus located at 3400 Thomas Road in Oklahoma City.